lxzyme/valorant-res-switcher/README.md

 ## install

-download ValorantResSwitcher.bat and ValorantResSwitcher.ps1 (keep them in the same folder) then run the .bat file.
+download ValorantResSwitcher.bat and ValorantResSwitcher.ps1 (keep them in the same folder) then run the .bat file.. then run the .ps1 90% of the time it doesnt work if you dont run the .bat file

 ## getting true stretch (important)